The index.js file at your application root is responsible for starting your application.

 export default Application;

-🔒 Server functions with the name starting with "start" (and optionally followed by an uppercase letter) do not generate an API endpoint to avoid malicious context flooding.
+🔒 Server functions with the name starting with "_" do not generate an API endpoint to avoid malicious API calls.